callerid/vct-windows-installers/ReadMe.md

 ## Vertex Config Tool Installer release repo

-- Pick out a release from the right to download.
-Most recent release recommended.
+Select a release from the right to download.
+Latest release recommended.

 ### Most Recent
 v.4.55.3.66